INFORMSJoC/2022.0239/results/README.md

 As an example to clarify the results and figures in the paper "Largest Volume Inscribed Rectangles in Convex Sets Defined by Finite Number of Inequalities", the results of the ill-behaved 500-gon example are exaplained here.

 <br />
+The picture 500gonExample-MAIR shows the optimal solution (the largest rectangle) insude a polygon with 500 vertices distributed randomly on on periphery of a circle.
 <br />

 ![500gonExample-MAIR](https://github.com/behroozim/2022.0239/assets/50671703/120261f7-5ca0-430f-8257-521e3a8bc76d)